 Sayana Press is a white sterile liquid.
-Each dose contains the hormone Progesterone in a solution that contains macrogol, methyl parahydroxybenzoate (E218), propyl parahydroxybenzoate (E216), sodium chloride, polysorbate 80, monobasic sodium phosphate monohydrate, disodium phosphate dodecahydrate, methionine, povidone, sodium hydroxide and/or hydrochloric acid for pH adjustment and water for injection.
+Each dose contains the hormone medroxyprogesterone acetate, a type of progestogen, in a solution that contains macrogol, methyl parahydroxybenzoate (E218), propyl parahydroxybenzoate (E216), sodium chloride, polysorbate 80, monobasic sodium phosphate monohydrate, disodium phosphate dodecahydrate, methionine, povidone, sodium hydroxide and/or hydrochloric acid for pH adjustment and water for injection.

 How Sayana Press works

-The contraceptive injection is injected into your body every 2-3 months and steadily releases the hormone progestogen into your bloodstream.
-It prevents pregnancy in three ways – by stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.
+The contraceptive injection contains progestogen and is injected into your body every 2 to 3 months.
+It works to prevent pregnancy in three ways – by stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for a fertilised egg to implant in it.

 Your doctor or nurse will do some tests to make sure that you can have the injection.
 They check your medical history, make sure that you’re not pregnant and take your blood pressure.